 Theatre nurses work with surgeons on operations.
 They are involved in each step of a patient’s operation from pre-op through to surgery and then recovery.

-In this job role, you can specialise in a particular area or rotate through different areas.
-This role of a surgical nurse is mainly based in hospital operating theatres, anaesthetic or recovery areas or in specialist clinics.
+In this job role, you can specialize in a particular area or rotate through different areas.
+This role of a surgical nurse is mainly based in hospital operating theatres, anesthetic or recovery areas, or in specialist clinics.

-To begin a career as a theatre nurse, you must first be registered as an adult, child, learning disability or mental health nurse.
+To begin a career as a theatre nurse, you must first be registered as an adult, child, learning disability, or mental health nurse.
 From there, specialist theatre courses and training are given.
-You can take advanced courses such as an online msn if you want to further your career as a nurse.
+You can take advanced courses such as online MSN if you want to further your career as a nurse.